Coronavirus update December 2 2022

 Blood withdrawal at Diagnostiek voor U can only be done by appointment (online or by phone 040-2141149) and only at certain locations.

 The choice for a delivery at home or in the hospital was there the whole time.
-We didn't experience any capacity problems at the hospitals and it has always been safe for you to go there.
+It has always been safe to visit the hospitals.
+Furthermore, partners were always welcome during the delivery.

 If you have to stay in the hospital longer after birth, then the rules of the hospital apply regarding visitors.

-Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste and smell at the moment the delivery starts?
+Do you or your partner have symptoms that could fit the corona virus at the moment the delivery starts?
 Please tell us in time so we can take our precautions.

 We are doing the necessary postpartum visits.